saurabhvartak1982/aksupgradeguidance/aksupgradedoc.md

 > When doing manual upgrades - you can also upgrade only the control plane first using the """az aks upgrade --control-plane-only""" command, followed by upgrading each individual node-pool seperately.
 Doing this can ensure that you perform the upgrade process in a small, step by step and calculated manner.

 One can also prepare a pipeline that can be triggered manually or automatically to perform AKS Upgrades.
-An example of a GitHub Action that can be used to process OS Updates for AKS is provided [https://learn.microsoft.com/en-us/azure/aks/node-upgrade-github-actions here].
+An example of a GitHub Action that can be used to process NodeImage Upgrades for AKS is provided here - [https://learn.microsoft.com/en-us/azure/aks/node-upgrade-github-actions here].
 The article shows  how one can automate the update process of AKS nodes using GitHub Actions and Azure CLI to create an update task based on cron that runs automatically.

 #### Azure Initiated Upgrade